Ronald Howard has extended his seminal work on decision analysis into ethical decisions1

 - People do not have access to information relevant to the determinants of decision outcomes and therefore are unaware of the consequences

-- People have access to some of the information but any questions they raise are nullified by displacement actions and explanations to justify decisions on the basis of misleading "decision logic" that is unrelated to the actual decision taken or obscures the underlyng motivations
+- People have access to some of the information but any questions they raise are nullified by displacement actions and explanations to justify decisions on the basis of misleading "decision logic" that is unrelated to the actual decision taken or obscures the underlying motivations

 One of the important contributions of LST is its application in improving precision and quality of information related to any particular question.
 The result is that decision analysis model options become more clear.
 Uncertainty is reduced as a result of a better understanding of dependencies between factors and results of decision options.
 Within an environment of open source public access to decisions, this has the potential effect of imposing conditions to force decisions to become more ethical, in spite of lax regulations.
 This is because unethical decision making is greatly facilitated by lack of clarity of circumstances or fuzziness in actual options or the intentional promotion of tendentious cause and effect relationships to be relied upon to analyse decision options.
-A common means of undermining open investigatons is to compromise the investigation by limiting its scope and content through a carefully prepared terms of reference.
+A common means of undermining open investigations is to compromise the investigation by limiting its scope and content through a carefully prepared terms of reference.
 The terms of reference essentially establishes the determinant model to be used in the investigation by removing critical factors from the investigation.
-The factors "removed from consideration" are invariably those that will lead to conclusions that are embarassing to the government or corporation concerned or even a specific person in power and favoured by government or political party.
+The factors "removed from consideration" are invariably those that will lead to conclusions that are embarrassing to the government or corporation concerned or even a specific person in power and favoured by government or political party.
 The invariable result is disappointment and accusations of a whitewash.

 McNeill considers LST to have an important contribution to the major question of today in the form of the environment, ecosystems and climatic impacts of production and consumption patterns and associated technologies and techniques.
 The questions of the legacy we leave for future generations is without any doubt ethical issue which also relates to a more ethical form of self-interest for preservation.
 The practice of hiding socially and economically prejudicial decisions would be a natural topic to be handled through constitutional economics which seeks to place public choice at the centre of decision analysis in the process of shaping policies.
 The major developer of constitutional economics, James Buchanan, explained the ethic of constitutionalism as where the individual who is expressing preferences for social and economic conduct, together with others in society, adopts the moral law as a general rule for behaviour.
 Significantly, he rejects any organic conception of the state as superior in wisdom, to the citizens of this state.
 This philosophical position forms the basis of constitutional economics.
 Buchanan believed that every constitution is created for at least several generations of citizens.
 Therefore, it must be able to balance the interests of the state, society, and each individual.